yfuruyama/crzerolog/README.md

 After running above code on your Cloud Run service, you can find following logs in Stackdriver Logging.

 ### Request Log
-The request log is automatically printed out by Cloud Run.
+The request log is automatically written by Cloud Run.
 The log viewer shows correlated container logs in the same view.

 ![request log](img/request_log.png)

 ### Container Logs
-Container logs are printed out by this library.
-You can find some Stackdriver fields are automatically set, such as `severity`, `sourceLocation`, `spanId`, `timestamp`, `trace`.
+Container logs are written by this library.
+You can find this library automatically sets some Stackdriver fields, such as `severity`, `sourceLocation`, `spanId`, `timestamp`, `trace`.

 ![container log 1](img/container_log_01.png)